 The Jury is formed by three experts on the topics dealing with the essays, who are not members of the ONLUS.

 The Jury will proceed through unquestionable judgement to evaluate the submissions and assign the prizes taking into consideration, apart from what is contained in the Object of the Call: methodological rigor, relevance to the proposed theme, originality and possible impact to the aim of spreading a critical view on the institution and the activity of ICTY.

-The awards will be made public starting 20 October 2020 on the internet site www.cnj.it.
+The awards will be made public starting April 30, 2021 [NEW DEADLINE DUE TO CORONAVIRUS PANDEMIC] on the internet site www.cnj.it.

-Each prize winner will be informed at one of the given addresses in the respective Application for Participation before 10 November 2020, and will be invited, with refund of travel expenses, to take part in the awards ceremony which will be held during the following weeks.
+Each prize winner will be informed at one of the given addresses in the respective Application for Participation before May 15, 2021 [NEW DEALINE DUE TO CORONAVIRUS PANDEMIC], and will be invited, with refund of travel expenses, to take part in the awards ceremony which will be held during the following weeks.

 ) It is the legacy of an antiwar activist Giuseppe Torre, who passed away and made it possible to award this tender.
 His analysis of the Yugoslav crisis of the end of the XX Century can be found in the article “La dissoluzione della Iugoslavia e l'attuale disastro umanitario (2006):